Planned Parenthood leaves federal family planning program

 Monday was the deadline set by the government for program participants to submit statements that they intended to comply with the new rules, along with a plan.
 Enforcement will start Sept.
 18.

-Along with the ban on abortion referrals by clinics, the rule's requirements include financial separation from facilities that provide abortion, designating abortion counseling as optional instead of standard practice, and limiting which staff members can discuss abortion with patients.
+In addition to the ban on abortion referrals by clinics, the rule's requirements include financial separation from facilities that provide abortions, designating abortion counseling as optional instead of standard practice, and limiting which staff members can discuss abortion with patients.
 Clinics would have until next March to separate their office space and examination rooms from the physical facilities of providers that offer abortions.

-The family planning rule is part of a series of efforts to remake government policy on reproductive health to please conservatives who are a key part of President Donald Trump's political base.
-Religious conservatives see the program as providing an indirect subsidy to Planned Parenthood, which runs family planning clinics and is also a major abortion provider.
+The Trump administration has also made it possible for faith-based organizations opposed to abortion to receive Title X grants.

+Among the recipients of grants this year was Obria Medical Clinics, which runs a network of facilities in California.
+It promotes abstinence-based sex education and "natural family planning," and does not prescribe birth control.

 Planned Parenthood has called the ban on abortion referrals a "gag rule," while the administration insists that's not the case.